 Turn on the sewing machine.
 Turn on the For details on turning on the machine, refer to "Turning on the machine" machine. (page 11).
-1 Select the stitch appropriate for the area to be sewn.
+Select the stitch appropriate for the area to be sewn.
 Select the stitch.
-For details on selecting a stitch, refer to "Selecting stitching" (page 66).
+For details on selecting a stitch, refer to "Selecting stitching" (page 68).
 Attach the presser foot appropriate for the stitch.
-Attach the presser For details on replacing the presser foot, refer to "Replacing the presser foot. foot" (page 41). \downarrow Place the area to be sewn under the presser foot.
+Attach the presser For details on replacing the presser foot, refer to "Replacing the presser foot. foot" (page 37).
+Place the area to be sewn under the presser foot.
 Be sure that the fabric pieces are sewn in the correct order and that the right and wrong sides of Position the fabric. the fabric are aligned correctly.
-For details on positioning the fabric, refer to "Positioning the fabric" (page 50). \downarrow Start sewing.
+For details on positioning the fabric, refer to "Positioning the fabric" (page 48). \downarrow Start sewing.
 Start sewing.
-For details on starting to sew, refer to "Starting to sew" (page 51).
+For details on starting to sew, refer to "Starting to sew" (page 49).
 Cut the thread at the end of sewing.
-Cut the thread.
-For details on cutting the thread, refer to "Cutting the thread" (page 55).
+The thread may also be cut automati-Cut the thread.
+For details on cutting the thread, refer to "Cutting the thread" (page 53).